algobunny/canto/geneve.md

 A0: If we pulged into this river, will we drown in clarity?

-B: Is the world we long to see beyond the barricade?
+B: Where is the world we long to see beyond the barricade?

 A1: Do you hear the people sing in solidarity?

+~ jet
-A': Racing up to the sky where there is no parity
+A': Racing up as if to break through the clouds, where there is no parity

+B': Gravity, law and order spins into retrograde.

+A0: If the river penetrates the clouds will it break into clarity?

+~ clouds
+A': Clouds cluster serenity

 B':

-A0: If they pulged into this river, will they rise to clarity?

-A': sincerity

-B':

 A1: solidarity

+~ rain
 A': singularity

 B':